jayawd02/WebAssignment/Discussion.md

 Version Control:

 - What is git and what is it used for?
+    It is a distributed version controling system and is used for tracking changes.
+Can you to track changes to source code while developing software
-- List 3 git commands you’ve learned in this course.
+- List 3 git commands you’ve learned in this course. git add <filename>
+    git commit -m "Commit message"
+    git push origin <branch>
 - What is GitHub and what is it used for?
+    It provides hosting for software development and version control using Git
 - What is Kanban and what is it used for?
+    It is a workflow managament method and used as a tool for Agile software development.
 - What is Markdown and what is it used for?
+    It is a markup language with plain-text-formatting syntax.
+Used to format files like Readme files

 Platform vs Infrastructure: